Agoric/safe-modules/PURITY_CHECKER_RULES.md

     properties are purifiable, if all of its methods are purifiable, and if it extends (i.e. inherits from) a pure class (not just a purifiable class).

+-   To verify that a function call, like `makePoint(3, 5)`, is purifiable, we look at the function definition.
+       * The function must be named and defined in the same module.
+         Otherwise the function call is rejected.
+This seems severe, but remember, this only applies to function calls used to initialize top level state, which should be relatively rare.
+       * We analyze the function's body by inlining it in the context of that function call, treating each parameter as a `let` declaration initializing that parameter to that argument.
+         But be careful not to confuse scopes!
+Within the body of the function we analyze uses of the parameter variables by our variable rules above.

+    Thus, a function call to `makePoint` with purifiable arguments is itself a purifiable expression.
+Any other call to `makePoint` is conservatively rejected.

+- To verify a method call, like `bob.foo(carol)` we must first analyze `bob.foo` to determine what function it calls, which we usually cannot do reliably.
+When we can, we treat it as a function call with an implicit `this` argument.
+For non-arrow functions, we treat each occurence of `this` as if it is a use of a parameter variable initialized to that argument.
+For arrow functions, `this` is like a lexical variable, defined by the implicit `this` parameter of the closest enclosing non-arrow function.

 -   Construct / 'new' expression - we treat it like a function call.
 The implicit arguments include the function itself, what we